12 Largest Data Centers In The World In 2023 [By Size]

 Location: Mumbai, India

-Yotta NM1 is the first of the five data center buildings coming up at the Integrated Yotta Data Center Park.
+Yotta NM1 is the first of the five data center buildings at the Integrated Yotta Data Center Park.
 It is located in the Hiranandani Fortune City in Panvel, which is close to Mumbai.

 11. Intergate Seattle